Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Player.md

 Player1 and Player2 will be two different class.
 And inherits the Player class properties.
-And implements all the abstract methods.(same name but different definition by player1 and player2)
+And implements all the abstract methods.(same name but different definition by player1 and player2) You can see in the flow of program file.
 # --